JeremyTheModernist/eslint-config-jsb-node/README.md

 npx install-peerdeps -D eslint-config-jsb-node
 ```

-2. You should now notice that your `package.json` is popuplated with several dependencies.
+2. You should now notice that your `package.json` is popuplated with several new dependencies.

 3. Now, create an `.eslintrc.json` file in your root project directory, and provide the following json: